CMDobie/ai-for-the-arts-b/README.md

 Any references/tools used are included at the bottom of each notebook.

 The project file itself is held in the 'Project' folder and is named 'MedievalFontStyle.tff'.

+All images are either self-taken or free to use.